top of page

 Interactive disclosure with clear visual hierarchy, giving users essential information without overwhelming them.

-Familiar icons (rather than Swiss privacy icons) with more detailed information for better understanding.
+Familiar icons (rather than Swiss privacy icons) together with more detailed information for better understanding.

 Integration of legal text such as disclaimers into the Privacy Center using humanized language while staying legally sound.